Foster Care

 Do I receive stipends for multiple children in care?

 Yes!
-If you're caring for multiple children, you'll receive a separate stipend for each child.
+If you're caring for multiple children in foster care, you'll receive a separate stipend for each child.
 Each stipend is calculated based on that child's age and specific needs.

 What if the stipend doesn't cover all of my child's needs?